top of page

 4. RBAC

 RBAC is a critical component of a multitenant Kubernetes environment.
 It can be used to restrict access to Kubernetes resources based on roles and permissions.
 This can help to ensure that tenants only have access to the resources they need and cannot interfere with the workloads of other tenants.
+For comprehensive Kubernetes consultancy, check out our Kubernetes Consultancy services.

 5. Service mesh